13Bytes/eInkCalendar/README.md

 - `CALDAV_CONTACT_PWD = "secret"` Password for logging into your CALDAV contact-list.

+- `APERTURE_DECORATIONS = True` Will show the aperture science decorations and logo.
+If false will hide them (and gain some space).

+- `SHOW_QUOTES = True` Will show a random quote from [quotable.io](https://api.quotable.io).

 - `ROTATE_IMAGE = True` This will rotate the image 180° before printing it to the calendar. `True` is required if you use my STL, as the dipay is mounted upside-down.

 4. Add the start-script to your boot-process:\